VitorBarbosaDev/barbosathebarber/TESTING.md

 The Automated Testing includes all the testing that is carried out by a program, like W3C HTML validation.

 ###  W3C Validator
+W3C was used to validate all pages and also the css.

 #### Results for Index.html
 ![image](https://github.com/VitorBarbosaDev/barbosathebarber/assets/46977318/71a6e6f1-6940-47a0-84ea-7b3775e23cd4)